seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 That feeds the lake with waters, or as Iris
 Newly dropp'd down from heaven.
 Rings she made
 Of rushes that grew by, and to 'em spoke
-The prettiest posies--"Thus our true love's tied,"
+The prettiest posies - "Thus our true love's tied,"
 "This you may loose, not me," and many a one;
 And then she wept, and sung again, and sigh'd,
 And with the same breath smil'd, and kiss'd her hand.

 **Second Friend**
-Alas, what pity it is!
+Alas, what pity it is! /

 **Wooer**
 / I made in to her.